Swatikhedekar/City-Bike-Project-Management-Analytics-with-Tableau/README.md

 *	Start building production-based dashboaed.
 *	Below are the KPI which need to captured.

-1. How many trips have been recorded total during the chosen period?
+1. How many trips have been recorded total during the choosen period?
 2. By what percentage has total ridership grown?
 3. How was the proportion of short-term customers and annual subscribers changed?
 4. What are the pick hours in which bikes are used during summer month?